Summeli/summeli.com/_posts/2023-02-04-reverse-engineering-danske.md

 ## Decompiling the code

 The code could also be decompilet into easily human readable format with jd-gui.
 I used jd-gui plugin for IntteliJ.
 It seems that Danske is still using JAVA 6 to compile their sources (bytecode version 50).
 WTF are they doing?

+## Conclusions

+For me it seems that Danske does not care much about thei mobile app.
+It's a big mess.
+I would like to ask them to update the app to include the open source licenses, but it seems that they have even bigger issues with the development.